Bonfida/sns-deploy/README.md

 ### Options

 - Domain (d): Domain name you own
-- Wallet (w): Wallet that owns the domain name
+- Solana Wallet (w): Path to the Solana Wallet that owns the domain name
 - Path (p): Path to the folder you want to upload to IPFS
+- Arweave Wallet (W): Path to your Arweave wallet (optional)

 ## IPFS